DataDog/integrations-extras/portworx/README.md

 #### Metric Collection

-- Add this configuration setup to your `portworx.yaml` file to start gathering your [portworx metrics][2]:
+- Add this configuration setup to your `portworx.yaml` file to start gathering your portworx metrics:

 ```
 init_config: